MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-installing-docker.md

 * The [Ortus Container Roadshow](https://www.ortussolutions.com/events/container-roadshow-2017) from 2017, which covers containerizing CF more specifically
 {% endhint %}

 Start by installing [Docker CE](https://store.docker.com/search?type=edition&offering=community) \(Community Edition\) on your machine.
 It doesn't matter whether you're using a Windows PC, a Mac, or Linux; get the version of Docker appropriate to your OS.
-For local development, we like to use the Edge channel, which is a monthly release that has the latest features; however, nothing in this guide requires those and the Stable channel is fine if you prefer.
+For local development, we like to use the Test (formerly called Edge) channel, which is a monthly release that has the latest features; however, nothing in this guide requires those and the Stable channel is fine if you prefer.

 Linux users can take advantage of the automated Docker install script at http://get.docker.com.